sendwithus/sendwithus_php/README.md

 ## Gmail Delivery Issues

-Sendwithus recommends using one of our [https://support.sendwithus.com/esp_accounts/esp_compatability/](supported ESPs).
-For some hints on getting Gmail working check [https://support.sendwithus.com/esp_accounts/can_i_use_gmail/](here).
+Sendwithus recommends using one of our [supported ESPs](https://support.sendwithus.com/esp_accounts/esp_compatability/ "ESP Compatibility Chart").
+For some hints on getting Gmail working check [here](https://support.sendwithus.com/esp_accounts/can_i_use_gmail/ "Can I use Gmail?").